cleanflight/blackbox-firmware/Readme.md

 # Blackbox firmware for the OpenLog

-This modified version of [OpenLog 3 Light][] discards the "CONFIG.TXT" system that is normally used to configure the OpenLog.
-Instead it hard-codes the correct settings for the Blackbox (115200 baud).
-This makes it more robust to power glitches during OpenLog startup that might mess with the settings.
+This modified version of [OpenLog 3 Light][] modifies the "CONFIG.TXT" system that is normally used to configure the OpenLog in order to simplify the available settings and ensure it is compatible with the Blackbox.
+The only available setting in CONFIG.TXT is the baud rate, which defaults to 115200.

 You will find a zip file containing the required libraries, the source-code and the compiled hex file on the "releases" page above.